nhallen272/InundationAnalysisScraper/README.md

-"# InundationAnalysisScraper"
+"#!
+InundationAnalysisScraper"

 This program scrapes data the NOAA Inundation Analysis web application.
 It uses selenium to automate the inputs, then saves the data in a dictionary.
 It writes the data to a text file when finished.
 Written in python 3.7.4

 Installation
 1. Install python library dependencies: pip install -r requirements.txt Or just pip install selenium.
-This was written with version 3.141.0
+This was written with selenium version 3.141.0

 2. Requires Google Chrome and appropriate version of Chromedriver. https://chromedriver.chromium.org/